Research

 Publications

-"Farmer Attitudes Toward Cooperative Approaches to Herbicide Resistance Management: A Common Pool Ecosystem Service Challenge" (second author with David Ervin as lead author; other coauthors include George Frisvold, Terrance Hurley, Katherine Dentzman, Jeffrey Gunsolus, Raymond Jussaume, Micheal Owen, Jason Norsworthy, Mustofa Mahmud Al Mamun, and Wesley Everman).
+"Farmer Attitudes Toward Cooperative Approaches to Herbicide Resistance Management: A Common Pool Ecosystem Service Challenge" (with David Ervin, George Frisvold, Terrance Hurley, Katherine Dentzman, Jeffrey Gunsolus, Raymond Jussaume, Micheal Owen, Jason Norsworthy, Mustofa Mahmud Al Mamun, and Wesley Everman).
 2019.
 Ecological Economics 157: 237-245.

 Working Papers

 "Is Mandatory Disclosure Really Mandatory?
-An Evaluation of the Home Energy Score Program"
+Evidence from Energy Assessments"

-Abstract: To address asymmetric information in the housing market around energy efficiency, cities across the United States have begun to adopt voluntary and mandatory disclosure policies.
-I study a mandatory disclosure policy in Portland, Oregon.
-This policy requires sellers to (1) obtain an energy assessment and (2) publish the assessment in real estate listings.
-Similar to other settings with mandatory disclosure, this policy suffers from non-compliance: 64% of sellers obtain an assessment and 72% of these sellers publish the assessment (46% in total).
+Abstract: When buying and selling a home, there is asymmetric information about energy efficiency, as sellers tend to have more information.
+To address this problem, cities across the United States have begun to adopt mandatory disclosure policies.
+I study a mandatory disclosure policy in Portland, Oregon that requires sellers to (1) obtain an energy assessment and (2) publish the assessment in real estate listings.
+Similar to other settings with mandatory disclosure, this policy suffers from non-compliance: 64% of sellers obtain an assessment, and 72% of these sellers publish the assessment (46% overall).
 To understand the causes of non-compliance, I develop a theoretical model, evaluating this two-stage disclosure decision.
-Using administrative assessment data and proprietary housing data, I test hypotheses from the model.
-Consistent with the theory of asymmetric information, I find that sellers act strategically, as they are more likely to publish the assessment if their home is efficient.
-This behavior was exacerbated with the COVID-19 pandemic when the city reduced enforcement activity, suspending fines for non-compliance.
+Using administrative assessment data and proprietary housing transaction data, I test hypotheses from the model.
+Consistent with the theory of asymmetric information, I show that sellers act strategically, as they are more likely to obtain and publish an assessment if their home is efficient.
+This behavior was exacerbated with the COVID-19 pandemic when the city reduced enforcement, suspending fines for non-compliance.
 Surprisingly, there is not full compliance among the most efficient homes.
 This suggests that there is a coordination problem between sellers and realtors.
-I find that there is substantial heterogeneity across realtors, as experienced realtors are more likely to comply with the policy.
-Together, these results demonstrate the limitations of the use of mandatory disclosure polices as a way to mitigate asymmetric information.
-In future work, I estimate a structural model of compliance.
-I then simulate how changes in the fine for non-compliance impact patterns of compliance.
+There is also heterogeneity by realtor, as experienced realtors are more likely to publish the assessment.

 Other Dissertation Chapters

-While minority households face higher energy costs relative to white households, the mechanisms for this gap are not clear.
+Abstract: While minority households face higher energy costs relative to white households, the mechanisms for this gap are not clear.
 One possible explanation is differences in the housing stock.
 In this paper, I examine to what extent the current housing stock is a reflection of past housing policies, especially those that are based on discriminatory behavior like redlining.
-If the redlining maps were binding, introducing credit constraints, homeowners may not have been able to invest in efficient technologies like insulation, resulting in lower levels of energy efficiency.
+If the redlining maps were binding, restricting lending access, then some homeowners may not have been able to invest in efficient technologies, like insulation, resulting in lower levels of energy efficiency.
 Using a difference-in-differences design, I examine the evolution of energy efficiency in Portland, Oregon for homes constructed between 1900 and 2020, focusing on the introduction of the redlining maps.
 Similarly, I consider the Fair Housing Act of 1968.
-I find that these housing policies did not impact the gap in energy efficiency between redlined and non-redlined areas.
+I find that these housing policies did not impact the gap in energy efficiency between redlined and non-redlined neighborhoods.
 Likewise, using a spatial regression discontinuity design, I find no gap in energy efficiency at the boundaries of these maps.
-Meanwhile, at the city level, I observe widespread improvements in energy efficiency after the introduction of state building codes in the 1970s, with the majority of improvements coming from insulation.
+These results conform with new literature that argues that the redlining maps did not influence lending access.

 "What Energy Information Matters to Home Buyers?
 Lessons from the Home Energy Score Program"